salihgueler/keyboard_puzzle_dartpad_workshop/step_01/instructions.md

+# Workshop: Creating a Keyboard Oriented Puzzle Game for Flutter

 Flutter's support for Desktop and Web will bring an extra power for you to run your applications over any platform that you can imagine.

 But do not forget, with great power, comes great responsibility.

-As you develop your applications, you are expected to follow the common use-cases of Desktop and Web platforms that you are part of.
+As you develop your applications, you are expected to support the common use-cases of Desktop and Web platforms that you are part of.
 One of the biggest use-case is _Keyboard Shortcuts_.

 In this workshop, you will be learning to implement the following concepts for _Keyboard Shortcuts_: